Spanish yields dip as U.S. Fed outlook supports riskier assets

 "Investors seem to be scaling back into peripherals because the market is confident that the Fed will remain with its foot on the stimulus pedal," said Felix Herrmann, market strategist at DZ Bank in Frankfurt.

-Spanish 10-year yields fell 6 basis points to 4.09 percent.
-Bank of Spain forecasts that the country escaped a two-year recession in the third quarter thanks to strong exports were also supporting the bonds, traders said.

-"The recovery is finding some footing there and it is expected to continue next year.
-This is also a positive driver for Spanish bonds," Commerzbank rate strategist David Schnautz said.

-Equivalent Italian yields edged lower to 4.19 percent as the market absorbed a sale of 3 billion euros of zero-coupon and inflation-linked debt which met healthy demand.
+Spanish 10-year yields were last 4 basis points down on the day at 4.11 percent while equivalent Italian yields were steady at 4.21 percent as the market absorbed a sale of 3 billion euros of zero-coupon and inflation-linked debt which met healthy demand.

 Rome plans to sell on Wednesday a further 6 billion euros of conventional bonds.
 Many in the market expect the sale to go well, supported by 24 billion euros in redemption flows.